 Got all that?
 Great.
 We'll move on.

 The most common mistake that appears in photographs is a bad background.
 No matter how pretty your chicken is, how nice the lighting is, or how perfectly they're posed, you still can't capture a good picture without a good background.
+If you know what you're doing with camera settings, unlike me, you can change the depth of field to blur things in the background.

 For outdoor photos: